feicao1995/feicao1995.github.io/_pages/about.md

   - /about.html
 ---

 Currently an **Visiting Assistant Professor** at the University of Massachusetts Amherst.
-I am now on the job market and **I am actively looking for a tenure-track position (in applied mathematics and/or related areas) starting at Fall 2025**.
+I am now on the job market and **I am actively looking for a tenure-track position (in applied mathematics and/or related areas) starting at Fall 2025 or Spring 2026**.
 Hobbies: Naruto/Boruto, Detective Conan, NBA, Yu-Gi-Oh! (a trading card game, I am a semi-professional Yu-Gi-Oh! player by the way), etc.
 Email: fcao@umass.edu.
 I am glad to discuss mathematics and potential research collaboration possibilities with you via email.